BESTMED TSHWANE CLASSIC

-- Once at the top it’s downhill past the Union buildings and time to take in the view over the city.
+- Once at the top it’s a welcome downhill past the Union buildings and time to take in the view over the city.

-- Contrary to the 98km route, the 60km route heads straight to the N4 and goes out and back on the N4, joining the 98km route when the long distance links up with the N4 on the way back from Hartbeespoort.
+- It goes out and back on the N4, joining the 95km route when the long distance links up with the N4 on the way back from Hartbeespoort.

 - After joining the long ride, the route heads straight to the left turn onto Steve Biko, right onto Soutpansberg and right turn onto Tom Jenkins.

 - Once at the top of Tom Jenkins, it’s a welcome downhill past the Union buildings and then onto the new city section!

 - Following the descent past the Union Buildings in Government Avenue, the race goes left onto Madiba Road, left into Stanza Bopape, right onto Eastwood, right into Jorisson and left into Visagie Street.